What is the leverage? Generally, traders use the leverage to generate more returns on risk capital.

 If you don’t know how to use leverage in your Trading Accounts, this article can be helpful.

 Generally, traders use leverage to generate more returns on risk capital.
-They can control much more significant amounts in trade.
+They can control much more significant amounts of trade.

 Many new traders use enormous leverage because they open a micro account with only a few bucks.
 Leverage is the most common reason why forex traders fail.